The Vermont Statutes Online

 The Vermont Statutes Online have been updated to include the actions of the 2023 session of the General Assembly.

 NOTE: The Vermont Statutes Online is an unofficial copy of the Vermont Statutes Annotated that is provided as a convenience.

 § 5131.
 Issuance of civil marriage license; solemnization; return of civil marriage certificate; registration

-(a)(1) Upon receipt of a completed application in a form prescribed by the State Registrar, which shall require both parties to sign the application certifying to the accuracy of the facts contained therein, a town clerk shall issue to a person a civil marriage license in the form prescribed by the State Registrar only if at least one party has signed the license in the presence of the clerk and shall enter thereon the names of the parties to the proposed marriage and fill out the form as far as practicable.
+(a)(1) Upon receipt of a completed application in a form prescribed by the State Registrar, which shall require both parties to sign the application certifying to the accuracy of the facts contained in the application, a town clerk shall issue to a person a civil marriage license in the form prescribed by the State Registrar only if at least one party has signed the license in the presence of the clerk and shall enter on the license the names of the parties to the proposed marriage and fill out the form as far as practicable.
 The town clerk shall retain in the clerk’s office a copy of the license until the marriage certificate is returned by the solemnizer.

 (4)(A) Parties to a civil union certified in Vermont may elect to dissolve their civil union upon marrying one another but are not required to do so to form a civil marriage.
-The State Registrar shall clearly indicate this option on the civil marriage application form required by subdivision (2) of this subsection.
-If a couple elects this option, each party to the intended marriage shall sign a statement on the confidential portion of the civil marriage license and certificate form stating that he or she freely and voluntarily agrees to dissolve the civil union between the parties.
+The State Registrar shall clearly indicate this option on the civil marriage application form required by subdivision (2) of this subsection (a).
+If a couple elects this option, each party to the intended marriage shall sign a statement on the confidential portion of the civil marriage license and certificate form stating that the party freely and voluntarily agrees to dissolve the civil union between the parties.